About

 A studio portrait of Donald Moore in 1958 by Marjorie Doggett; Marjorie Doggett Collection, National Archives of Singapore

 Born in 1923 in Leicestershire, UK, Donald Moore arrived in Singapore in 1947, where he worked to establish distribution avenues for British publishing houses.
-He later founded Donald Moore Ltd (Singapore), followed by Eastern Universities Press and Asia Pacific Press, publishing numerous books on the history and cultural developments of Southeast Asia.
+He founded Donald Moore Ltd (Singapore) in the early 1950s, followed by Eastern Universities Press and Asia Pacific Press, publishing numerous books on the history and cultural developments of Southeast Asia, including Far Eastern agent, or, The diary of an Eastern nobody (1953) and The first 150 years of Singapore (1969).

-Beyond publishing, Moore became a key figure in Singapore’s arts scene, producing and presenting a wide range of performances.
-Recognized as Singapore’s first impresario, he played a pivotal role in shaping the local cultural landscape.
+Beyond publishing, Moore became a key figure in Singapore’s arts scene, producing and presenting a wide range of events and performances.
+Recognized as Singapore’s ‘first impresario’, he played a pivotal role in shaping the local cultural landscape.

 City